MacCracken/AgnosticOS/docs/articles/the-2-dollar-sd-card.md

 Cyrius went the other direction.
 Not a better C. Not a better Rust.
 Start from assembly — raw `syscall` instructions, direct register manipulation, ELF headers written by hand — and build upward.
 No libc.
 No LLVM.
 No C anywhere in the chain.
 The 29KB seed is what a compiler looks like when you strip away every abstraction that exists to work around C's mistakes.

-The size differences aren't incremental. kybernet: 48KB vs 3.9MB.
+The size differences aren't incremental. kybernet v1.0.1 (production, with 140 tests and 46 benchmarks): 486KB vs Rust's 6.7MB.
+14× smaller.
 That's not optimization — that's the weight of C's legacy removed entirely.
 Every byte in the Rust binary that isn't kybernet's logic is machinery for managing problems that don't exist when you build from assembly up.

 ## The Dandelion